Diphenylamine: Redox indicator

 Many diphenylamine derivatives are used as redox indicators that are particularly useful in alkaline redox titrations.
 The diphenylaminesulfonic acid is a simple prototype redox indicator, owing to its improved aqueous solubility compared with diphenylamine.
 Attempts have been made to explain the color changes associated with the oxidation of diphenylamine.

 In a related application, diphenylamine is oxidized by nitrate to give a similar blue coloration in the diphenylamine test for nitrates.

 Dyes

 Several azo dyes like Metanil Yellow, Disperse Orange 1, and Acid orange 5 are derivatives of diphenylamine.
+It is also used as a dye mordant.
+A dye mordant is any substance that helps dyes to adhere to fabrics.

 History

 Diphenylamine was discovered by A. W. Hofmann in 1864 amongst the products of dry distillation of aniline dyes; it was first purposefully synthesized through deamination of a mix of aniline and its salts by a group of French chemists two years later.

+In 1872, diphenylamine was suggested as a means to detect nitrous acid in sulfuric acid due to its blue coloration in the presence of oxidizing agents.
+By 1875, it was also being used to detect nitrites and nitrates in drinking water.

+In 1924, diphenylamine is discovered to be useful in detecting DNA via the Dische test by Zacharias Dische.
+In 1947, diphenylamine was registered in the US as a pesticide.

 Toxicity

 In animal experiments diphenylamine was rapidly and completely absorbed after ingestion by mouth.
 It underwent metabolism to sulfonyl and glucuronyl conjugates and was rapidly excreted mainly via urine.
 Acute oral and dermal toxicity were low.
 Diphenylamine can cause severe irritation to the eyes.
 It was not a skin irritant, and it has not been technically feasible to test acute toxicity study by inhalation.
 Diphenylamine targets the red blood cell system and can cause abnormal erythropoiesis in the spleen, and thus congestion of the spleen, and haemosiderosis.
 Changes in liver and kidneys were found upon longer exposure.
 At clear toxic doses of parent animals reproductive effects were limited to reduced implantation sites in F1 females associated with reduced rat litter size, implicating a possible mutagenic or teratogenic effect.
 No effect on development could be attributed.
 The U.S. CDC's NIOSH lists the following symptoms of poisoning: irritation eyes, skin, mucous membrane; eczema; tachycardia, hypertension; cough, sneezing; methemoglobinemia; increased blood pressure and heart rate; proteinuria, hematuria (blood in the urine), bladder injury; in animals: teratogenic effects.

 The short-term NOAEL of 9.6 – 10 mg/kg bw/day was derived from 90-day rat, 90-day dog and 1-year dog studies and the long-term NOAEL was 7.5 mg/kg bw/day.

 The Acceptable Daily Intake of diphenylamine was 0.075 mg/kg bw/day based on the 2-year rat study, applying a safety factor of 100; the Acceptable Operator Exposure Level was 0.1 mg/kg bw/day.